hughperkins/clnn/README.md

 You should now be able to use `require 'clnn'` from your lua scripts :-)

+## Updating

+* Please update to latest version of cltorch before updating to latest version of clnn
+* If you update cltorch, please afterwards also update clnn

-# Unit-tests
+## Unit-tests

 * For all layers except SpatialConvolutionMM, please see:
   * [test/test-layers.lua](test/test-layers.lua)
 * For SpatialConvolutionMM, please see:
   * [test/test-spatialconvolution.lua](test/test-spatialconvolution.lua) (Needs `cunn` available, to do numerical comparison)

-# Porting guidelines
+## Porting guidelines

 Porting guidelines, for project maintainers, available here: [porting-guidelines.md](doc/porting-guidelines.md).

-# Recent changes
+## Recent changes

 * 6th July:
   * lots of new activations added: `Sqrt`, `Square`, `Exp`, `Abs`, `LogSigmoid`, `HardTanh`  (provided by Sergey Zagoruyko)